-When the thermostat "calls for cooling", the blower motor BLWM will operate at COOL speed.
-When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 sec on COOL speed before reverting back to continuous-blower (HEAT speed).
+When the thermostat "calls for low-cooling", the blower motor BLWM will switch to operate at low-cooling airflow.
+When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 seconds at low-cooling airflow before transitioning back to continuous-blower airflow.

-When the R-to-G circuit is opened, the blower motor BLWM will continue operating for an additional 5 sec, if no other function requires blower motor BLWM operation.
+When the thermostat "calls for high-cooling", the blower motor BLWM will operate at high cooling airflow.
+When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 seconds at high-cooling airflow before transitioning back to continuous-blower airflow.
+When the R-to-G circuit is opened, the blower motor BLWM will continue operating for an additional 5 seconds, if no other function requires blower motor BLWM operation